lupyuen/lupyuen.github.io/src/pinedio2.md

 (It looks like a __"Chonky PineTime"__, because it uses the same display and touch panel as PineTime)

-Today we shall run the open-source, community-supported [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/nuttx) (Real-Time Operating System) on PineDio Stack...
+Today we shall build, flash and run the open-source, community-supported [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/nuttx) (Real-Time Operating System) on PineDio Stack...

 And get started on creating __our own IoT Apps__!